facebook/react-native-website/docs/communication-android.md

 There is no way to update only a few properties at a time.
 We suggest that you build it into your own wrapper instead.

-> **_Note:_** Currently, JS functions `componentWillReceiveProps` and `componentWillUpdateProps` of the top level RN component will not be called after a prop update.
-However, you can access the new props in `componentWillMount` function.
+> **_Note:_** Currently, JS function `componentWillUpdateProps` of the top level RN component will not be called after a prop update.
+However, you can access the new props in `componentDidMount` function.

 ### Passing properties from React Native to native